Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The latest postcode level ATO data for Normanhurst - Thornleigh - Westleigh released in financial year 2022 shows a median income among taxpayers of $62,597 and an average income of $94,159.
+AreaSearch aggregated latest postcode level ATO data released for financial year 2022.
+Normanhurst - Thornleigh - Westleigh SA2 had a median income among taxpayers of $62,597 and an average level of $94,159.
 These figures place the area in the top percentile nationally.
-In comparison, Greater Sydney has median and average incomes of $56,994 and $80,856 respectively.
-Based on a 12.61% increase since financial year 2022 using the Wage Price Index, current estimates for September 2025 would be approximately $70,490 (median) and $106,032 (average).
-The 2021 Census ranks household incomes in the area at the 95th percentile with a weekly income of $2,781.
-Income analysis reveals that 32.2% of individuals earn over $4,000 per week, contrasting with the region where the leading bracket is $1,500 - 2,999 at 30.9%.
-The area demonstrates affluence with 47.0% earning over $3,000 per week, supporting premium retail and service offerings.
-Housing accounts for 14.9% of income, with residents ranking in the 95th percentile for disposable income.
-The area's SEIFA income ranking places it in the 9th decile.
+Comparatively, Greater Sydney's median and average incomes were $56,994 and $80,856 respectively.
+Considering a 12.61% growth in Wage Price Index since financial year 2022, estimated current incomes are approximately $70,490 (median) and $106,032 (average) as of September 2025.
+The 2021 Census reported household incomes at the 94th percentile ($2,781 weekly).
+Income analysis shows that 32.2% of individuals in the area earn over $4,000 per week, contrasting with the region's leading bracket of $1,500 - $2,999 at 30.9%.
+The district exhibits significant affluence with 47.0% earning over $3,000 weekly, supporting premium retail and service offerings.
+Housing expenses account for 14.9% of income.
+Strong earnings place residents in the 94th percentile for disposable income.
+The area's SEIFA income ranking is in the 9th decile.

 Frequently Asked Questions - Income